BestTimesToVisit.com Logo

 Car Rental (from Rimini)

 Renting a car in Rimini, the closest major Italian city with an airport and train station, is the most flexible way to reach San Marino.
-The drive is short and scenic, taking about 30-40 minutes.
+It allows you to explore the surrounding countryside and other nearby Italian towns at your own pace.

 Bus from Rimini